dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-serialization.md

 description: Necessary steps to serialize your types using remoted Actors in .NET
 ---

-The Dapr actor package enables you to use Dapr virtual actors within a .NET application with strongly-typed remoting, but if you intend to send and receive strongly-typed data from your methods, there are a few key ground rules to understand.
-In this guide, you will learn how to configure your classes and records so they are properly serialized and deserialized at runtime.
+The Dapr actor package enables you to use Dapr virtual actors within a .NET application with either a weakly- or strongly-typed client.
+Each utilizes a different serialization approach.
+This document will review the differences and convey a few key ground rules to understand in either scenario.

-# Data Contract Serialization
+Please be advised that it is not a supported scenario to use the weakly- or strongly typed actor clients interchangeably because of these different serialization approaches.
+The data persisted using one Actor client will not be accessible using the other Actor client, so it is important to pick one and use it consistently throughout your application.

+# Weakly-typed Dapr Actor client
+In this section, you will learn how to configure your C# types so they are properly serialized and deserialized at runtime when using a weakly-typed actor client.
+These clients use string-based names of methods with request and response payloads that are serialized using the System.Text.Json serializer.
+Please note that this serialization framework is not specific to Dapr and is separately maintained by the .NET team within the [.NET GitHub repository](https://github.com/dotnet/runtime/tree/main/src/libraries/System.Text.Json).

+When using the weakly-typed Dapr Actor client to invoke methods from your various actors, it's not necessary to independently serialize or deserialize the method payloads as this will happen transparently on your behalf by the SDK.

+The client will use the latest version of System.Text.Json available for the version of .NET you're building against and serialization is subject to all the inherent capabilities provided in the [associated .NET documentation](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/overview).

+# Strongly-typed Dapr Actor client
+In this section, you will learn how to configure your classes and records so they are properly serialized and deserialized at runtime when using a strongly-typed actor client.
+These clients are implemented using .NET interfaces and are <u>not</u> compatible with Dapr Actors written using other languages.

-When Dapr's virtual actors are invoked via the remoting proxy, your data is serialized using a serialization engine called the [Data Contract Serializer](https://learn.microsoft.com/en-us/dotnet/framework/wcf/feature-details/serializable-types) implemented by the [DataContractSerializer](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datacontractserializer) class, which converts your C# types to and from XML documents.
+This actor client serializes data using an engine called the [Data Contract Serializer](https://learn.microsoft.com/en-us/dotnet/framework/wcf/feature-details/serializable-types) which converts your C# types to and from XML documents.
+This serialization framework is not specific to Dapr and is separately maintained by the .NET team within the [.NET GitHub repository](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.DataContractSerialization/src/System/Runtime/Serialization/DataContractSerializer.cs).

 When sending or receiving primitives (like strings or ints), this serialization happens transparently and there's no requisite preparation needed on your part.
 However, when working with complex types such as those you create, there are some important rules to take into consideration so this process works smoothly.

-This serialization framework is not specific to Dapr and is separately maintained by the .NET team within the [.NET Github repository](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.DataContractSerialization/src/System/Runtime/Serialization/DataContractSerializer.cs).

-## Serializable Types
+### Serializable Types
 There are several important considerations to keep in mind when using the Data Contract Serializer:

 - By default, all types, read/write properties (after construction) and fields marked as publicly visible are serialized